-Science - Light Y6
+Science-Light Y6

-Key Vocabulary light A form of energy that travels in a straight line from a source. light source An object that makes its own light. opaque Describes an object which does not let any light pass through it. periscope A vertical tube which uses the reflection of light to allow you to see things around a corner.
-Often used in submarines to see what is above the water. prism A block of clear glass or plastic that separates light into the different colours that form it. reflection When light bounces off a surface, changing the direction of the ray of light. refraction When light bends as it passes from one medium to another e.g. light bends when it moves from air into water. shadow An area of darkness where light has been blocked. translucent Describes an object that lets some light through but it scatters the light so you cannot see through it properly. transparent Describes an object that lets light pass through it easily.
-You can see through it. visible spectrum Light that is visible to the human eyes.
-It is made up of a colour spectrum.
+Key Vocabulary light A form of energy that travels in a straight line from a source. light source An object that makes its own light. reflection When light bounces off a surface, changing the direction of the ray of light. refraction When light bends as it passes from one medium to another E.G light bends when it moves from air into water. visible spectrum Light that is visible to the human eyes.
+It is made up of a colour spectrum. prism A block of clear glass or plastic that separates light into the different colours that form it. shadow An area of darkness where light has been blocked. periscope A vertical tube which uses the reflection of light to allow you to see things around a corner.
+Often used in submarines to see what is above the water. transparent Describes an object that lets light pass through it easily.
+You can see through it. translucent Describes an object that lets some light through but it scatters the light so you cannot see through it properly. opaque Describes an object which does not let any light pass through it.